JuliaGizmos/Escher.jl/README.md

 ##### 4.2.3.1.
 Basic Layouts

 Escher provides primitives like `hbox`, `vbox`, `hskip`, `vskip`, and `flex` for laying out tiles into grids.
 Complex layouts can be composed from smaller parts.
-For detailed information, please read the [Guide](http://escher-jl.org/layout-guide.html) and the [Layout API](http://escher-jl.org/layout-api.html).
+For detailed information, please read the [Layout Guide](http://escher-jl.org/layout-guide.html) and the [Layout API](http://escher-jl.org/layout-api.html).

 **Example**
 ```julia